 Morale and Engagement

 Whilst a whingeing session with colleagues may feel cathartic, it’s actually doing us more harm than good!
 Negativity is contagious, so when one person in a workplace constantly complains, it is very easy for the people around them to get sucked into the same pattern of thought.
-What started out as a seemingly innocent moment of gloom soon spirals into something much worse.
+This is self-perpetuating, and what started out as a seemingly innocent moment of gloom soon spirals into something much worse.
 Morale plummets, engagement follows, and soon you have a workplace full of demotivated, disengaged employees.

 Unhappy staff translates directly to staff leaving if they can, which means that your organisation is now faced with the costs of having to hire new employees, and the struggle of trying to make sure that they don’t follow the pattern detailed above.
-This doesn’t sound ideal, does it?
+This isn’t sounding ideal, is it?

 The Flip Side